-In any case it is ultimately the responsibility of the EU importer to demonstrate that it complies with Annex VIII (and other obligations under CLP) and thus to gather and submit the information required by Annex VIII.
+In any case it is ultimately the responsibility of the EU importer to demonstrate that they comply with Annex VIII (and other obligations under CLP) and thus to gather and submit the information required by Annex VIII.
 Therefore, it may be necessary to put additional effort in the communication with the non-EU supplier in order to obtain the necessary information.
-The duty holder may want to document such efforts for enforcement purposes to justify cases where the provided information on components of a mixture is limited to the information obtained in an SDS.
+The EU importer is advised to document such efforts for enforcement purposes to justify cases where the provided information on components of a mixture is limited to the information obtained in an SDS.